ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'group_mode', the Group Manager SHOULD use the CBOR simple value "true" (0xf5).

-* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg' and 'sign_params'.
+* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg', and 'sign_params'.

 * If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the CBOR simple value "false" (0xf4) for the parameter 'det_req'.